fernandocoronatomf/users-hierarchy/README.md

 This library provides an api to insert roles and users in a hierarchical way

-and making it possible to retrieve a user's subordinate users based on their roles
+and makes it possible to retrieve a user's subordinates based on roles

 ```php